Video Of Lesandro Guzman-Feliz Being Fatally Hacked By Attackers With Machete Goes Viral As Police Seek Help

 As News 12 Brooklyn reported, family members said Lesandro was going to the bodega to lend money to a friend.
 Police said the men who attacked the teenager were in a local gang, but Lesandro was not.
 The teen’s family members said he was a good student who stayed out of trouble.

 The NYPD released video of the attack in the hope of identifying the suspects, and Lesandro’s cause has gained viral attention.
-On Friday, the hashtag #JUSTICEFORJUNIOR shot to the top of Twitter (Lesandro’s nickname is Junior, and a family member could be heard referring to him by that name in the second video), and Bronx rapper Cardi B posted a picture of Lesandro on Instagram.
+On Friday, the hashtag “JUSTICEFORJUNIOR” shot to the top of Twitter (Lesandro’s nickname is Junior, and a family member could be heard referring to him by that name in the second video), and Bronx rapper Cardi B posted a picture of Lesandro on Instagram.

-#justiceforjunior ????????R.I.P. .These Bronx streets are ruthless .What piss me off the most is that these BX cops be harassing the shit outta people then they see a boy bleeding to death and ask what happen ?“uuuummmmmmmm????????????
-How bout you call the ambulance like ya be calling for back up when ya see nikkas smoking in front of a building !!!!!
-People be like”call the police!”
-Call the police!!”
-But for what the operators be asking you questions for like 4 minutes on the phone with an attitude and the cops come maaa lateeee.

 Others shared still frames from the video, including ones that showed the attackers faces more clearly.